hannibal002/SkyHanni/FEATURES.md

 + Farming armor drops counter
 + **Colored Name** - Show the visitor name in the color of the rarity.
 + **Visitor Item Preview** - Show the base type for the required items next to new visitors (Note that some visitors may require any crop)
-+ **Teleport Pad Compact Name** - Hide the 'Warp to' and 'No Destination' texts over teleport pads.
 + **Money per Hour Advanced stats** - Show not only Sell Offer price but also Instant Sell price and NPC Sell price (Suggestion: Enable Compact Price as well for this)
 + **Anita Medal Profit** - Helps to identify profitable items to buy at the Anita item shop and potential profit from selling the item at the auction house.
 + **Composter Compact Display** - Displays the compost data from the tab list in a compact form as gui element.